-Renting a furnished apartment is a subjective debate and depends on one’s budget, family, and living standard.
+Renting a furnished apartment is a subjective debate and depends on one’s budget, family, and living standards.
 A businessman will certainly prefer an apartment with kitchen appliances, Bedroom, TV, and all the luxurious households while a middle-class family man may not have enough $$$ to splash.

 In New York City, where more than half of the people live in rentals, there exist different types of apartments and many levels of furnished apartments.
 So, before you dig deeper into the pros and cons of these units, let’s go through the basics of furnished apartments first.